sgheidi/TetrisFriends/README.md

 ## Other notes

-- Entire codebase written from scratch and closely follows Google C++ Style
+- Entire codebase written from scratch and closely follows Google C++ Style Guide
   - Code is well commented, easy to read and modify
   - Code also broken up into classes and objects for good structure
 - All game options are stored in the file ```common.cc``` and can be modified